dickoa/TidyData/README.md

 # Submitted tidy data set

-The final data submitted is a tabulated separated file (`tidata.tsv`).
+The final data submitted is a tabulated separated file (`tidydata.tsv`).
 The data are columns separated by tabulation (`\t`) and you can read it in R by using `read.table` this way :

 ```R